Music and Dementia

 Music Creation Strategy for Dementia

-The project's author can utilize different strategies to create music for various types of dementia, as suggested by the scientific literature.
+Salvatore intends to utilize different strategies to create music for various types of dementia, as suggested by the scientific literature.
 Personalized music tailored to the specific type of dementia can result in positive effects.

 Music Experiment with Individuals Affected by Dementia